jshor/symbology/docs/reference/one-dimensional.md

 # One-Dimensional symbols

-One-Dimensional symbols are what most people associate with the term barcode.
+One-Dimensional symbols are what most people associate with the term SymbologyType.
 They consist of a number of bars and a number of spaces of differing widths.

 [Click here](/reference/#one-dimensional-symbologies) for a condensed list of one-dimensional symbologies.